 If you need to protect your content for a limited audience, you can set a password for the whole site or an individual page, so that nobody can view them unless they enter the password.

-To add a password to a page, click on the lock icon (🔓) next to the home page to password-protect your whole site, or next to an individual page you want to lock.
-You can also click on the more icon (three dots) and select Set password.
+To add a password to a page, click on the three dots next to the home page and select Set password to password-protect your whole site, or next to an individual page you want to lock.
+Setting a password on a page will protect it and all its subpages.

 Adding or removing a password will also add or remove it from all child pages of the set page.
 It can take a few minutes for the password to apply.